vmchale/cpkg/README.md

 # cpkg

-cpkg is a build tool and Haskell library for building C projects with dependencies.
+cpkg is a package manager for C.
 It is configured using [Dhall](http://github.com/dhall-lang/dhall-haskell).

+The goal is to provide something like `cabal new-build` for C.

 ## Installation